Snowflake (SNOWON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Snowflake Historical Price

-According to the latest data gathered on Snowflake live price page, the current price of Snowflake is 269.66USD.
+According to the latest data gathered on Snowflake live price page, the current price of Snowflake is 275.67USD.
 The circulating supply of Snowflake(SNOWON) is

 In the past 24 hours, Snowflake has shown a price movement of